research-mobile-security/ALIBIS/readme.md

 **REALME** is designed in a microservice architecture, so let's see the detailed source code of each service as follows:

 ## 3. Citation
+If you use REALME results, please cite the following information.
+Thank.